Investing in Women Funding Program Grant Guidelines

 Activities which require participants to pay more than a nominal amount to attend

 Any fee or cost to project participants should consider the resulting benefits for each individual, and their capacity to pay.
-For example, it may not be reasonable to expect a target group of unemployed women, or school aged girls, to contribute to a discounted fee for a course, even if the qualification is valued at significantly more.
+For example, it may not be reasonable to expect a target group of unemployed women, or school aged girls, to contribute to even a discounted fee or contribute to a fee for a course, even if the qualification is valued at significantly more.

 Such as computers, iPads, or other items not specific to the project.